Impact of COVID-19 pandemic on sports events around the world

 * Rugby Australia hopes to get players back in training in June for matches in July. * New Zealand's five Super Rugby teams will play each other in a 10-week domestic competition from June 13.

 * The Mitre 10 Cup, New Zealand's annual provincial competition, will start with a full 14-team championship from Sept.
-11. SNOOKER
+11. * Rugby Australia are looking at potentially including both the Western Force and Japan's Sunwolves in a competition with their four Super Rugby sides to start in early July.

-* The World Snooker Championship, originally scheduled to begin on April 18, will start on July 31 at the Crucible Theatre in Sheffield.
-SWIMMING
+SNOOKER * The World Snooker Championship, originally scheduled to begin on April 18, will start on July 31 at the Crucible Theatre in Sheffield.

-* The Brazilian football Confederation suspended all national competitions until further notice. * Semi-finals of the CAF Champions league (May 1-3) and CAF Confederation Cup (May 8-10) were postponed.

-* This year's International Champions Cup, a pre-season tournament featuring Europe's top clubs, was cancelled.
+* Cameroon has cancelled the rest of its league season and declared leaders PWD Bamenda as champions.
 OTHER SPORTS

-ATHLETICS * The Diamond League, the elite track and field competition, was forced to postpone events in seven cities scheduled between April and June.
+ATHLETICS * The Diamond League, the elite track and field competition, was forced to cancel its London meeting scheduled for July 4-5.
+It had previously postponed events in seven cities scheduled between April and June.

 * The Paris and Barcelona marathons were postponed. * The 2020 European Athletics Championship due to take place from Aug.
 25-30 were cancelled.